theborderland/membership/docs/frontpage.md

 **We do not allow reselling of memberships privately.
 If you're asked for money somewhere other than on this website you're being scammed!** Contact the membership team if you suspect a scam.

-After we've sold out you can register on a waiting list.
+If you didn't get a ticket in the main sale you can register on a waiting list.
 This is the the *Secure Membership Exchange Programme* (SMEP).
 When someone refunds their membership you'll get the option to buy it.
 This list is first come, first served.
 This is the best and preferred way to get a membership after the main sale.

 **We only allow directed transfers in exceptional cases**, see the FAQ.